I’ll keep it short and sweet. This blog post will give you very good overview of what you will need to start and succeed in your business.

 Here’s a great episode on how to do this:

 It also touches on upselling and the tools to use for customer retention management.
 It also gives some great insights into what you need in place first before even trying to set up a system from which you can manage your existing clients.

 This is the closest to a silver bullet or magic sauce that you will get to.
 One of the ways that I’ve seen businesses grown faster and smarter is when the owner joins a Mastermind.

 A mastermind is a group of people from a similar field and with different levels of experience that meet on a regular basis and help each other grow.
 This is not a referral swap, meet up with a bunch of people trying to sell each other something or some other pyramid scheme.
 We’ve all attended plenty of those so do not get confused.

 The point of the meeting is to address the problems that each member is dealing with at that exact moment.
 New walls crop up all of the time as we grow.
 When we’re in the middle of the battle it is nice to get advice from someone that is looking at it from a hill above.
 Each person has a couple of minutes to explain what they are struggling with and the rest of the group gives suggestions or advice.
 The process can take 15-20 minutes or the entire mastermind.

 I’ve seen it work both ways.
 Each person gets their problem solved or each week the group goes in-depth into someone’s business.

 The last benefit and most likely the biggest is the friendships formed.
 Your network can grow very quickly through these types of masterminds.
-Unfortunately it’s not that easy to form new ones and some do get stale after a while.
-Best ones consist of people from different industries so that you can get completely fresh insights and with people that you don’t previously know.
+Unfortunately, it’s not that easy to form new ones and some do get stale after a while.
+The best ones consist of people from different industries so that you can get completely fresh insights and with people that you don’t previously know.